King Lud's Entrenchments and The Drift

 King Lud's Entrenchments and The Drift is a 23.9 ha biological Site of Special Scientific Interest which straddles the border between Lincolnshire and Leicestershire, and is east of Croxton Kerrial.
-King Lud's Entrenchments is a Scheduled Ancient Monument.
+King Lud's Entrenchments is a scheduled monument.

 King Lud's Entrenchments is also known as King Lud's Intrenchments or King Lud's Banks.
-The site has not been excavated and its date is unknown and has been thought of as a Saxon boundary ditch but aerial photographic work has suggested that it may be part of an extensive prehistoric boundary system extending from Northamptonshire to the Humber and termed `the Jurassic spine'.
+The site has not been excavated and its date is unknown.
+It has been thought of as a Saxon boundary ditch, but aerial photographic work has suggested that it may be part of an extensive prehistoric boundary system extending from Northamptonshire to the Humber and termed `the Jurassic spine'.

 This site has limestone grassland with tor-grass, cock's foot, crested dog's-tail and red fescue.
 Herbs include salad burnet, field scabious, germander speedwell and perforate St John's-wort, and there is also some broad-leaved semi-natural woodland.

-There is access to the site and The Drift is part of the Viking Way long distance trail.
+There is access to the site and The Drift is part of the Viking Way long-distance trail.